susanalima/javaScriptAndMe/collect/README.md

 │   ├── web
 ```

-_github_ - Responsible for collecting a list of repositories to clone and to clone them.
+_github_ - Responsible for collecting a list of repositories and to clone them.
 The list is collected with Github's REST API.

 _globals_ - This folder contains a file with the global variales used in the project.